signalwerk/critical-styles/texts/index.md

 # Speed up webpage rendering with critical CSS – a realistic approach

-To get the best user experience on Websites  is crucial.
-While on broadband the performance and optimization of a
+One thing to keep user satisfaction on a website high is to serve a snappy experience.
+While on broadband the time to load a website is usually not crucial.
+But on mobile, the user might be in a 3G (mobile) situation and they are waiting for the website to get slowly loaded.

-The first meaningful paint of a Website in our browsers is crucial for the user experience.
-While developers often work on a broadband desktop computer, the final user might be in a 3G mobile situation and is waiting for the website to get slowly loaded
+A fast meaningful first paint in the browser helps to bound the users attention to the content.
+While developers and designers often focus on a complete and satisfaying paint, users are more ofthen just eager to start to consume the content.
+What can we do to help?

 ## Traditional blockin CSS loading
 External style sheets in the `<head />` of a website prevent the browser from start rendering until these files are loaded and interpretet.
 While [Render Blocking CSS](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/render-blocking-css) is loading a white viewport is visible and the user has no other option than to wait.
-Once the CSS is loaded the CSSOM (CSS Object Model) and DOM (Document Object Model) are finaly interpretet the website gets laid out and rendered.
+Once the CSS is loaded the CSSOM (CSS Object Model) and DOM (Document Object Model) are finally interpretet the website gets laid out and rendered.

 ```html